 Drawings are part of design development and involve a process of selection and refinement to ensure that designs will meet project specifications.

 Animations are used to illustrate events and experiences over time.
-Designers use animations to tell a story, to reveal changes in a design over time, to communicate cause and affect relationships of dead and live forces on a design.
+Designers use animations to tell a story, to reveal changes in design over time, to communicate cause and effect relationships of dead and live forces on a design.

-Models are models created to study and communicate mass, form, volume, detail and experience.
-Examples of models include sketch model, design development model, functional model, operational model, appearance model, assembly model, production model and service model.
+Models are models created to study and communicate mass, form, volume, detail, and experience.
+Examples of models include sketch models, design development models, functional models, operational models, appearance models, assembly models, production models, and service models.

 Models are part of embodiment design by selecting the most suitable designs to evaluate based on technical and commercial criteria.

-A prototype is part of detail design that supports final testing before manufacturing and carries the design through the specification of material selection and assembly.
+A prototype is part of a design detail that supports final testing before manufacturing and carries the design through the specification of material selection and assembly.

 digital computation and fabrication

-As a noun, a design refers to an object or system of objects.
+As a noun, design refers to an object or system of objects.

 FROG Collective Action Tool Kit Pdf